msaeltzer/starter-academic/content/authors/admin/_index.md

 Welcome!
 I am Marius, and I'm a doctoral researcher in political science.

 My research revolves around the dimensions of political conflict.
 What issues matter for the public, political parties and their constituencies?
-To answer these questions I apply methods of quantatitive text analysis to all kinds of political text.
+To answer these questions I study political communication of legislators, parties and other key political actors.

-My dissertation develops means to summarize and compare positions of parties and individual politicians on a common scale, using social media data.
+My dissertation is about how political elites use social media: are they using it to signal their positions and priorities to the electorate?
+Are they influenced by the medium itself?

+Beyond that I am also interested in public opinion, in particular how to measure preferences of voters and social media users.